-CRITERIA WEIGHTING Project Project has clear aims and objectives Project has clearly identified activities Project is achievable within the proposed timeframe Evidence of community need for the project Project addresses a funding priority for the Community Participation Grants Program Evidence of consultation and/or engagement undertaken during the project development with potential participants and partners Residents of Cumberland City LGA are primary beneficiaries Project implementation includes specific strategies for special needs groups The impact of COVID-19 on the client group has been accounted for within the design, development or delivery of the project.
-25% Budget: Does the project present good value for money in terms of: Number of people involved Is the project financially viable i.e. the budget realistic?
+Criteria Weighting Project Project has clear aims and objectives Project has clearly identified activities Project is achievable within the proposed timeframe Evidence of community need for the project Project addresses a funding priority identified in the Community Participation Grants Program Evidence of consultation and/or engagement undertaken during the project development with potential participants and partners Residents of Cumberland LGA are primary beneficiaries Project implementation includes specific strategies for special needs groups 25% Budget Does the project present good value for money in terms of: Number of people involved Is the project financially viable, i.e. is the budget realistic?
 Clear costings for all aspects of the project Are the resources required to deliver the project clearly identified?
-25% Project Outcomes Project outcomes identified Project outcomes achievable Methods for evaluation/measuring project outcomes suitable to project Demonstrated link between project need, project activities and intended project outcomes 25% Capacity to Manage Projects Demonstrated ability to manage funds or will be assisted by a reputable organization Demonstrated ability in project management and/ or is a well-managed organisation overall Employs capable workers or has engaged capable volunteers Demonstrated ability to engage community members targeted in the application 25%
+25% Project outcomes Project outcomes identified Project outcomes achievable Methods for evaluation/measuring project outcomes suitable to project Demonstrated link between project need, project activities and intended project outcomes 25% Capacity to manage projects Demonstrated ability to manage funds or will be assisted by a reputable organisation Demonstrated ability in project management and/or is a well-managed organisation overall Employs capable workers or has engaged capable volunteers Demonstrated ability to engage community members targeted in the application 25%